top of page

 Flame intensity

-As flammable gases are vented from battery cells, they create intense 'shooting' flames.
+As flammable gases are vented from battery cells, they may create 'jet like' flames.

 Intense flames, easing in a short time